smartive/graphql-magic/docs/docs/3-fields.md

 ### `type`

-This represents the graphql "return type", which can be a primitive or a separate model (depending on the [kind](#kinds)).
+This represents the GraphQL "return type", which can be a primitive or a separate model (depending on the [kind](#kinds)).

 ### `description`

-Will appear as description in the graphql schema.
+Will appear as description in the GraphQL schema.

 ### `list`